 Add properties and leases

 Create properties, units, tenants as records, lease dates, rent terms, deposits, notice periods, and optional lease PDFs.
+AI can suggest the fields from an uploaded lease - you review and confirm before anything is saved.

 Manorly - Rental operations